erikfloresq/UIFeedbackGenerator/README.md

 // Preparing the generator can reduce latency when triggering feedback self.feedbackGenerator?.prepare()

-// Each feedback generator subclass has a unique triggering method self.feedbackGenerator?.notificationOccurred(.success)
+// Each feedback generator subclass has a unique triggering method (Have three notifications: success, error and warning) self.feedbackGenerator?.notificationOccurred(.success)

 // If you no longer need a prepared generator, remove all references to the generator object and let the system deallocate it.